 - A thick band like scar can occur around the hairline at the back of the scalp.
 This scar occurs post scalp acne commonly known as acne keloid.

-Scalp Pimples Treatments
+Scalp Acne Treatments

 There are many ways to treat scalp acne.
 The ideal solution will be to go to a medical expert before jumping on to the natural remedy wagon.
 Here are some recommended scalp acne treatments that must be prescribed by a licensed dermatologist after proper consultation.